 To print an entire file, you must enter the Report Writing mode.
-This is the most sophisticated part of the program, and it allows for a surprising amount of flexibility in generatin the report.
-Unless you specify otherwise, Creative Filer automatically sorts records in ascending order according to the primary field (the first field on the form).
-You can also sort and print your records in order according to a user-defined secondary field.
+This is the most sophisticated part of the program, and it allows for a surprising amount of flexibility in generating reports.

 Any or all records can be included